osisoft/APIDocumentationSandbox/Content_Portal/Documentation/Identity/tenants-users.md

 <a id="opIdUsers_Get Users Header"></a>

-Returns tthe otal number of users in a tenant.
+Returns the total number of users in a tenant.
 Optionally, check based on a list of requested users.
 The value will be set in the Total-Count header.
 This endpoint is identical to the GET one but it does not return any objects in the body.

 ### Request
 ```text